 - Identify the full sequence of subjects/courses that students will be required to complete and the exit standards necessary to graduate from your school.
 Include any optional subjects/courses. - Provide a detailed timeline for the selection and development of additional curricula (in any areas where it is not already fully developed).
 If the school will develop the curriculum, detail the responsible staff, the development process, key milestones, and the status of the development process. - Explain how teachers will know what to teach and when to teach it, including the curriculum resources that will support instructional planning.
-Identify who will be responsible for creating or selecting these resources. - The proposed scope of any virtual and/or technology-based learning in the school (by cohort, classroom, subject, grade-level, etc.).
-Provide the rationale and purpose for any chosen technologies. (i.e., What does the technology achieve in the classroom that could not otherwise be achieved?) - Describe all equipment and services that will be required to implement the curricula, including supporting materials, textbooks, software, connectivity, devices, and digital storage.
-Outline the methods and process that the school will employ to ensure the school selects the appropriate learning resources, and that students have access to all necessary tools and resources.
+Identify who will be responsible for creating or selecting these resources. - The proposed scope of any virtual and/or technology-based learning in the school (by cohort, classroom, subject, grade level, etc.).
+Provide the rationale and purpose for any chosen technologies. (i.e., What does the technology achieve in the classroom that could not otherwise be achieved?)
+How does the chosen curricula support students engaged in virtual learning, or how will the curricula be adapted for virtual learning? - Describe all equipment and services that will be required to implement the curricula, including supporting materials, textbooks, software, connectivity, devices, and digital storage.
+Outline the methods and processes that the school will employ to ensure the school selects the appropriate learning resources, and that students have access to all necessary tools and resources.